 In the current macro, we're inserting the note into a separate paragraph to improve clarity, so we need to add the new paragraph using the InsertParagraphBefore method.

 This command illustrates manipulating rParagraph as an independent range.
 Our rParagraph variable now spans the new, empty paragraph and the original paragraph.
-The original paragraph range is still present and spans the same document content.
+The original paragraph is still present, but its Range only spans its own paragraph content not the newly added empty paragraph.

 Insert the note text